Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: The Temperley-Lieb algebra associated to the Coxeter group of type

 where $m,n$ are in the linear basis of ${\rm H}_n (\U, \V)$.
-In the sequel, we shall extract the necessary and sufficient conditions so that \eqref{iffeq} holds.
-Our approach uses generalization through induction on $n$.
-We start by proving the following lemma:
+We shall determine now the necessary and sufficient conditions so that \eqref{iffeq} holds.
+We will use induction on $n$.
+We start with the following lemma: